gruber-sciencelab/MAPP/README.md

 * local run vs. cluster support.
 The former initiates the workflow on a local machine.
 We recommend at least 16 cores and 100GB of RAM available for such analyses.
 The latter submits each Snakemake rule as a separate job to a computational cluster.
 In that way there is little to none workload on the local machine.
 We have tested MAPP on a SLURM-managed cluster.
 * Conda environments vs. Singularity containers.
 Technology which should be utilized to ensure reproducibility of the analyses.
 The former selection is tied to building a dedicated Conda environment for each Snakemake rule in the workflow.
 The latter implies pulling Docker images from online servers and converting them to [Singularity] images - all rules will be executed within.
 This option requires *Singularity* to be installed on the local machine (and the cluster, if specified).

-All of these options are encapsulated in distinct [Snakemake profiles](https://github.com/Snakemake-Profiles/doc) and the users who need to execute MAPP on different archtectures are encouraged to build their own profiles and give us a feedback.
+All of these options are encapsulated in distinct [Snakemake profiles](https://github.com/Snakemake-Profiles/doc).
+Users who would like to execute MAPP on computational clusters with a queuing engine different than SLURM are encouraged to build their own profiles, give us a feedback and we would happily include new configuration settings into this repository!

 In order to execute MAPP please run the master script with proper flags, as presented below:

 ```
-$ bash execution/run.sh --help
 This is the main script to call the MAPP workflow.
 Available options: